 Length of B waves and 4th waves and percentage retracements

-90% of all wave 4 or B wave retracements ended in the region of somewhere between 20% and 80% of the previous move as illustrated below.
+90% of all wave four or B wave retracements ended in the region of somewhere between 20% and 80% of the previous move as illustrated below.

-Overall impulses exhibited shallower retracements compared to zig-zags with 80%, or 44 of the 55 impulses, showing wave 4 retracements of less than 60%.
+Overall impulses exhibited shallower retracements compared to zig-zags with 80%, or 44 of the 55 impulses, showing wave four retracements of less than 60%.

-Finally another of the tools used by Dr Bill Williams in Trading Chaos could be tested, namely the method for finding the end of wave 5 which he attributes to another analyst/trader called Tom Joseph.
-The ‘Tragetzone’ for 5 is found by taking the length of waves 1-3 and extrapolating that figure by 61.8% -100%, and then adding that to the low of wave 4.
+Finally, another of the tools used by Dr Bill Williams in Trading Chaos could be tested, namely the method for finding the end of wave five which he attributes to another analyst/trader called Tom Joseph.
+The ‘Tragetzone’ for five is found by taking the length of waves 1-3 and extrapolating that figure by 61.8% -100%, and then adding that to the low of wave 4.

 However, the results showed that the overall average length of C compared to A was 134.31% – higher than the 100% for equality.
 On average wave C was longer than wave A. The graph below shows the distribution of lengths; again please ignore the minus scale.

-Taking out the 2 outlier results near the 500% mark we can see the distribution in more detail.
+Taking out the two outlier results near the 500% mark, we can see the distribution in more detail.
 It shows that the vast majority of C waves in the research were between 60% and 200% the length of wave A.

-It is clear that whilst plenty of wave C’s were close to equality or 100% of A there were a sizeable number which were longer too.
+It is clear that whilst plenty of wave C’s were close to equality or 100% of A; there was a sizeable number which was longer too.